RichardBack/PetHotelManagement/README.md

 - Professional documentation and clear communication of technical details (**aligned with Course Outcome 2**).

-- Designing the relational database schema with algorithmic principles, optimizing data management and balancing trade-offs (**aligned with Course Outcome
+- Designing the relational database schema with algorithmic principles, optimizing data management, and balancing trade-offs (**aligned with Course Outcome
   3**).

 - Advanced techniques, including server configuration, CRUD operations, and query optimization (**aligned with Course Outcome 4**).
 -
-- Prepared statements, securing sensitive data, and preventing SQL injection (**aligned with Course Outcome 5**).
+- Prepared statements, secured sensitive data, and prevented SQL injection (**aligned with Course Outcome 5**).

 This integration delivered a scalable, secure, and efficient solution.
 ---